-Hair washing is something we all do, but are we doing it properly?
+Hair washing is something we all do but are we doing it properly?
 Believe it or not, there is a right way and a wrong way to wash your locks!

 1. Wash your roots with shampoo (obviously), but avoid washing your ends.
 I never lather the ends of my hair with shampoo as it strips away oil and moisture which can leave it looking brittle or dry.
 We want to lather up our scalps to remove excess oil and flakes, but our ends need all the moisture they can get.
-Obviously if your hair is excessively dirty you may decide to wash the ends, but in general, what washes down your strands is enough to get the job down.
+Obviously, if your hair is excessively dirty you may decide to wash the ends, but in general, what washes down your strands is enough to get the job down.

 2. Choose the right shampoo for your hair type.
 If you have dandruff (or if you want to avoid it), use a dandruff shampoo to combat a dry scalp.
 There’s no shame in having dandruff, the shame is in not taking care of the issue (hehe).

-Tip: If you have dandruff often, or if it becomes a problem in winter months, try applying unrefined coconut oil directly to your scalp, focusing on the driest parts of your scalp, and let it sit for 30 minutes to an hour prior to washing hair as normal.
-Drinking more water (not pop or coffee) will also help.
+Tip: If you have dandruff often, or if it becomes a problem in the winter months, try applying unrefined coconut oil directly to your scalp, focusing on the driest parts of your scalp, and let it sit for 30 minutes to an hour prior to washing hair as normal.
+Drinking more water (not soda or coffee) will also help.

 6. Just as I eat a variety of food, I use a variety of conditioners to ensure that my hair stays as healthy as possible.
-I have 4-5 different conditioners I rotate through (or mix sometimes), to ensure that my hair gets a variety of vitamins, minerals, and good oils!
+I have 4-5 different conditioners I rotate through (or mix sometimes), to ensure that my hair gets a variety of vitamins, minerals, and good oils.

-7. Rinse with the coldest water you can handle!
+7. Rinse with the coldest water you can handle.
 When your hair is exposed to heat and moisture the hairs open and the surface area of each hair increases.
 This is evident when hair becomes frizzy.
 To counteract this, blast hair with cold water after rinsing to close the hair and smooth the strands.
 Washing your scalp with cold water also prevents your hair from becoming too oily.
-When your hair is smoother, it’s also shinier!
+When your hair is smoother, it’s also shinier.